Diabetes - tests and checkups

 An A1C lab test shows how well you are controlling your blood sugar levels over a 3-month period.

 The normal level is less than 5.7%.
 Most people with diabetes should aim for an A1C of less than 7%.
 Some people have a higher target.
-Your doctor will help decide what your target should be.
+Your provider will help decide what your target should be.

 Higher A1C numbers mean that your blood sugar is higher and that you may be more likely to have complications from your diabetes.